FIVE judicial officers appointed

 - Chief Executive Instructions—the official mechanism by which the Chief Executive Officer communicates and directs the Court's compliance with the Financial Management and Accountability Act 1997

-- Courts Exchange—the courts’ internal staff newsletter, which is issued four times per year and includes columns from the Chief Justice, Chief Judge and CEO.
-This is the primary vehicle for sharing information and celebrating the achievements and successes of court staff
+- Courts Exchange—the courts' internal staff newsletter, which is issued four times per year and includes columns from the Chief Justice, Chief Judge and CEO.
+This is the primary vehicle for sharing information and celebrating the achievements and successes of court staff, and

 The Court has, as part of its corporate governance arrangements, appropriate mechanisms to manage general business risk as well as fraud risk.

-In 2012–13, the Court’s internal audit services were provided by RSM Bird Cameron and monitored by the Audit and Risk Committee.
-This was their first year for providing such services to the Court.
+In 2013–14, the Court's internal audit services were provided by RSM Bird Cameron and monitored by the Audit and Risk Committee.

 Internal audits conducted during the year included: